bcace/bcace.github.io/tay.md

 #### Tree

-Tree structure is an unbalanced k-d tree; a binary tree where a partition is split in half along a dimension with largest ratio between partition size in that dimension and smallest partition size in the same dimension.
+Tree structure is a k-d tree; a binary tree where a partition is split in half along a dimension with largest ratio between partition size in that dimension and smallest partition size in the same dimension.
 Neighboring partitions are found by traversing the tree and testing partitions' bounding boxes for overlap.
 (Threading)

 #### Grid